Pre-Sessional English for Academic Purposes Programme 2026

 Why should you take the UNNC Pre-sessional Programme instead of IELTS?

-The chart shows you the difference between IELTS and our Programme.
-This information should provie useful insights into the benefits of studying on the course.
-Participation on it will also better prepare you for study at UNNC and other overseas universities:
+The chart shows you the difference between IELTS and our Programme, giving you useful insights into the benefits of studying on the course.
+Choosing the UNNC Pre-sessional Programme over IELTS does more than just meet your English requirements—it also helps you develop essential study skills and receive personalised support from expert tutors.
+Participation in the Pre-sessional will better prepare you for success at UNNC and other overseas universities, so you can start your degree with confidence and thrive from day one:

 Writing task 1 - (comparing data) 150 words